-1.33 Consultation on updated plans for the new Lower Thames Crossing took place between October and December 2018.
-Currently, Highways England anticipate that, subject to funding and planning consent, the scheme would open in 2027, within the Plan period.
+1.25 Consultation on updated plans for the new Lower Thames Crossing took place between October and December 2018.
 Discussions are progressing with Highways England and other parties over the implications of the project for access arrangements to the proposed Brentwood Enterprise Park Local Plan allocation off M25 Junction 29.